secwisf/JANUS/README.md

      options:

-     `fvars` (optional): speicifying the financial variables or other target variables
+     `fvars` (optional): specifying the financial variables or other target variables

-     `sol`:  speicifying the name of the contract
+     `sol`:  specifying the name of the contract
 # Examples
 1. Examples with backdoors: `JANUS/contracts/example.sol` `JANUS/contracts/example2.sol`
 2. An example without backdoors: `JANUS/contracts/safe_example.sol `
 3. An example with backdoors that other tools cannot detect: `JANUS/contracts/example_pm.sol`

+You can try JANUS on the above examples by running `python validate.py --sol=filename (e.g., example)`